isomerpages/moe-scgs/_prospective-students/Secondary Admission/Admission Procedures.md

 **3\.
 Admission Tests**

 These are usually conducted in November of the year prior to admission for entry in January.
-Special arrangements may be made for Returning Singaporeans on a case by case basis.

 **ADMISSION TESTS FOR 2024 JANUARY ENROLMENT**